mrjanczak/puzzle_solver/README.md

 # puzzle_solver

 Puzzle solver is a simple script that helps with solving puzzles.
+It only uses the shapes of the elements to fit them together correctly (ignoring color or pattern).
+It is useful to complement the image with a solid background if the brute force method is too cumbersome or beyond our patience :).

-It only uses the shapes of the elements to fit them together correctly.
-To do this, each element should be photographed (I used the Timer Camera application for this purpose), preferably by illuminating the block from below through a diffusing layer (I used a table with a frosted glass top and a lamp placed underneath it).
+To use this tool, each element should be photographed (I used the Timer Camera application for this purpose), preferably by illuminating the block from below through a diffusing layer (I used a table with a frosted glass top and a lamp placed underneath it).
 It is important that each photo is taken from exactly the same distance.
+I took photos of the undersides of the pieces to more precisely capture their edges, but this is not necessary and introduces a number of complications (the puzzle map in the .md file is reversed left to right relative to the real puzzle).

 ![example](example/cornerBR/IMG_20250327_230157.jpg){width=25%}